meteor/meteor/outlines/forms.md

   2. Calling a method from another method, how it works with simulations + on the server
   3. The `updated` message and the `onResultReceived` callback
   4. Method retries when the client disconnects

+## Notes

+Using code to de-duplicate permissions and arguments by generating lots of methods at once